svg.charts - Package for generating SVG Charts in Python

 Stephen Morgan for creating the TT template and SVG.

-svg.charts has some examples (taken directly from the reference implementation) in tests/testing.py.
+svg.charts has some examples (taken directly from the reference implementation) in tests/samples.py.
 These examples show sample usage of the various chart types.
 They should provide a good starting point for learning the usage of the library.

 Upgrading from 1.x to 2.0